troch/react-zap/README.md

 # react-zap

-Zap props from a component to another, using the new context API!
+Zap props from a component to another, using React new context API and higher-order components (HoCs).

 ## Why?